 2. Fully Immersive Virtual Reality

-One example could be playing Half-Life: Alyx, a fully immersive VR game where you wear a VR headset and use motion controllers to interact with a realistic 3D world.
+You are playing Half-Life: Alyx, a fully immersive VR game where you wear a VR headset and use motion controllers to interact with a realistic 3D world.
+This VR game transforms ordinary players.

 3. Semi-immersive Virtual Reality